 Providers using a mobile device will need to first open the dashboard menu by clicking on the icon with three horizontal bars in the top-left corner.
 For patients who have checked into a provider's room on a smartphone or tablet, the button will be in a different place:

 If all participants get the OK from doxybot, the next step is to test Internet connections.
 Participants can estimate call quality based on their computer and Internet speeds.

 If the call quality estimate is poor for one or more participants, they should try the following steps to improve the quality of their Internet connection:

 Make sure they meet minimum system requirements

 Use a newer computer with plenty of speed.
 Sending and receiving video takes a lot of computer power.
 Old or slow computers will have a harder time processing the video, which can cause choppiness.

-- Turn off other devices on the same wifi connection are using high bandwidth activities (e.g., Netflix/ Youtube /Skype/FaceTime)
+Turn off other devices on the same WiFi connection are using high bandwidth activities (for example, Netflix/YouTube/Skype/FaceTime).

-- Use an ethernet cable connecting your computer to the router.
+Use an Ethernet cable to connect your computer to the router.
 This will provide the most stable connection possible.

 Make sure your router isn't physically obstructed or out of view.
 Keep it in the open, and the signal will be stronger.